jackdesert/arscca/arscca/templates/blog/fun.md

 Drive with my friend
 Enjoys spectating

 SAFETY
-Away from the Cops
+Away from the cops
-Get away from the spouse
+Away from the spouse
-Improve car controls
+Improve car control
 Learn to be a safer driver

 I can't explain why I keep coming

+Wants to coach
+Wants to help others improve
+Wants to prove others wrong